chinamike65/hugo-tuolesi/content/book5/book5en.md

 At this time, when someone hits me, I will not be angry.

-Because I already understand that without this "I" and I can't hit "I", there will be no anger, no greed, no jealousy, and there will be no troubles, because the root of troubles is gone.
+Because I already understand that without this "I" and I can't hit "I", there will be no anger, no greed, no jealousy, and there will be no afflictions, because the root of afflictions is gone.

 27